âGreat salespeople are relationship builders who provide value and help their customers win.â â Jeffrey Gitomer

 The Psychology Behind Persuasive Sales Language

-The best salesperson understands that decisions arenât purely logical.
+The best salesperson knows that decisions aren't always based on logic.
 Theyâre heavily influenced by:

 â